dfki-ric-underactuated-lab/dfki-quad/README.md

     export ROS_DOMAIN_ID=123 # Make sure both machines run on the same ROS 2 Domain ID ros2 launch simulator simulator.launch.py sim:=go2
     ```

+* Visualization will be rendered (if configured) and can be seen in the browser (URL will be shown in the terminal, often [localhost:7000](http://localhost:7000/)).

 **3. _Target computer:_ Setup experiments**
 * The experiments are run from the script [ws/src/solver_experiments/solver_experiments/solver_experiments.py](ws/src/solver_experiments/solver_experiments/solver_experiments.py),
 * The experimemts can be configured the following way:
-  - [Line 462](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L462) sets which MPC solvers are included in the tests
+  - [Line 609](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L609) sets which MPC solvers are included in the tests
-  - [Line 467](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L467) sets which condensed levels are tested for MPC solvers with a sparse interface
+  - [Line 619](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L619) sets which condensed levels are tested for MPC solvers with a sparse interface
-  - [Line 464](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L464) sets which modes are included into the tests for the HPIPM MPC solver
+  - [Line 616](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L616) sets which modes are included into the tests for the HPIPM MPC solver
-  - [Line 466](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L466) sets which WBC solvers are included in the tests
+  - [Line 617](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L617) sets which WBC solvers are included in the tests
-  - [Line 465](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L465) sets which WBC solvers are included in the tests
+  - [Line 617](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L617) sets which WBC scenes/formulations are included in the tests
-  - [Line 458](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L458) sets how often an experiment is repeated until it is considered as 'failed'
+  - [Line 641](ws/src/solver_experiments/solver_experiments/solver_experiments.py#L641) sets how often an experiment is repeated until it is considered as 'failed'

 **4. _Target computer:_ Run the experiments**
 * Make sure the [ws/src/solver_experiments/results](ws/src/solver_experiments/results) folder is empty and exists.